solter/pyTutorial/README.md

 7. prints (`echo`) 'Hello world' to the screen, but the `> test.txt` dumps the output into the file test.txt
 8. copies (`cp`) the test.txt file to a new file called test2.txt
 9. opens the file to view (`less`).
 It is a minimal viewing program that does NOT allow editing of the file.
    Navigate with the arrow keys.
-Quit/exit by pressing 'q'
+Quit/exit by pressing \'q\'
 10. opens the test2.txt file.
 Should be identical to the test.txt file opened in 7
 11. opens up the manual page (`man`) for the command.
 This line opens up the manual command for man itself
 12. the man page for `ssh`.
 This is how you can move to using a different machine